College is a rewarding undertaking, however, figuring out how to pay for it can be a formidable task.

 Repayment - 6 months after the completion of the graduation period.

 3 - Direct PLUS Loans - Are you a graduate or pursuing professional studies?
 Do your parents have a high credit rating?
 If the answer to both questions is a Yes then this is the perfect federal loan for you.
 No interest-free grace period.

 Repayment (students) - 6 months after the completion of the graduation period.

 Repayment (parents) - after disbursal of the loan amount or parents also have the choice of selecting the repayment ( 6 months after the completion of graduation).

-As most of the undergraduate students do not have a credit history, there is a need for a co-signer who will be responsible for paying debts in case the student does not make payment.
+Undergraduate students do not have a credit history, there is a need for a parent/guardian who will be responsible for paying debts in case the student does not make payment.